Treaty of al-Hudaybiya: Background

-As a result of the rejection of his message and the persecution of his followers, the Islamic prophet Muhammad left his hometown of Mecca in 622 and migrated with his followers to the oasis town of Medina.
+As a result of the rejection of his message and the persecution of his followers, the Islamic prophet Muhammad ﷺ left his hometown of Mecca in 622 and migrated with his followers to the oasis town of Medina.
 There, he had more followers and founded a local power base.
 On three occasions, his forces battled with his Meccan opponents, led by his own tribe, the Quraysh.
-Mecca was thus a no-go area for the Muslims, with its old sanctuary of the Ka'ba.
+Mecca was thus a no-go area for the Muslims, with its old sanctuary of the Ka'bah.
 Although it had been a pilgrimage center from the pre-Islamic times, it seems that the Muslims were enjoined to perform pilgrimage to the Ka'ba only in the Medinan period.
-The Muslims had so far prayed by facing toward Jerusalem, but at some point in Medina, Muhammad reportedly received a divine revelation ordering him to face Mecca instead.
+The Muslims had so far prayed by facing toward Jerusalem, but at some point in Medina (In the year 2 AH), Muhammad ﷺ reportedly received a divine revelation ordering him to face Mecca instead.

 Traditional account

-In March 628, following a dream that he was circumambulating the Ka'ba, Muhammad decided to set out for pilgrimage.
-Anticipating violent Meccan response, he invited his Bedouin and tribal allies in the outskirts of Medina to join him, but the majority declined, probably because they saw no prospect of booty or anticipating hostilities.
-Muhammad with a group of some 1,500 Muslims of Medina, as well as some tribal allies, marched towards Mecca to perform the Umrah (lesser pilgrimage).
+In March 628, following a dream that he was circumambulating the Ka'ba, Muhammad ﷺ decided to set out for pilgrimage.
+Anticipating a violent Meccan response, he invited his Bedouin and tribal allies on the outskirts of Medina to join him, but the majority declined, probably because they anticipated hostilities.
+Muhammad ﷺ and a group of 1,500 Muslims of Medina, as well as tribal allies, marched towards Mecca to perform the Umrah (lesser pilgrimage).
 (Note: Different accounts report between 700 and 1,900 pilgrims.)
 There are conflicting accounts as to whether the Muslims carried weapons.
 They were dressed as pilgrims and had sacrificial animals with them.
-On getting the news, the Meccans mistook the approach as an attack and sent a 200-strong cavalry force to stop it.
-Muhammad avoided the force by taking an unconventional route and pitched his tents at the place of Ḥudaybiya, on the border of the sacred territory of the Ka'ba.
+The Meccans, presuming it was an attack, sent out a 200-strong cavalry force to stop it.
+However, Muhammad ﷺ took an unconventional route and pitched his tents at the place of Ḥudaybiya, on the border of the sacred territory of the Ka'ba.

-The Quraysh sent their emissaries to negotiate with him to whom he declared that he had come to perform the pilgrimage and had no hostile intentions.
+The Quraysh sent emissaries to negotiate with him.
+He explained that he had come to perform the pilgrimage and had no hostile intentions.
 The Quraysh nevertheless considered it weakness and a declaration of defeat to let him enter the city unconditionally.
 They are reported to have said: "Even if he has come not wanting to fight, by God, he shall never enter [the sanctuary] by force against our will, nor shall the bedouin ever [have cause to] say that about us".
 At one point, he sent his close aid Uthman to Mecca to carry out negotiations.
 A rumour spread that he had been slain.
-Muhammad vowed to avenge his death and took pledge of his followers to fight the Meccans to end.
-The pledge became known as the Pledge of the Tree (bay'at al-shajara).
-The rumour turned out to be false, and the Quraysh sent their emissary, Suhayl ibn Amr, to reach a settlement.
+Muhammad ﷺ vowed to avenge his death and his followers resolved to fight the Meccans in a pledge that became known as the Pledge of the Tree (bay'at al-shajara).
+When the rumour turned out to be false, the Quraysh sent their emissary, Suhayl ibn Amr, to reach a settlement.
 After negotiations, the parties agreed to resolve the matter peacefully and a treaty was drawn up.
 The main points stated: